IWMB Foils Illegal Hunting Attempt In Islamabad Clubs Premises - UrduPoint

 IWMB Foils Illegal Hunting Attempt In Islamabad Club's Premises

-The Islamabad Wildlife Management Board (IWMB) on Wednesday foiled an illegal hunting attempt within the premises of Islamabad Club and confiscated the hounds used in boar hunting

-ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd Nov, 2022 ) :The Islamabad Wildlife Management board (IWMB) on Wednesday foiled an illegal hunting attempt within the premises of Islamabad Club and confiscated the hounds used in boar hunting.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Nov, 2022 ) :The Islamabad Wildlife Management board (IWMB) has foiled an illegal hunting attempt within the premises of Islamabad Club and confiscated the hounds used in boar hunting.

-According to the IWMB spokesperson, the action was launched on a tip-off of an informer who noticed some suspicious activity in the forest area adjacent to the Islamabad Club.
+According to the IWMB spokesperson, the action was launched on a tip-off of an informer who notices some suspicious activity in the forest area adjacent to the Islamabad Club.

 The team of Islamabad Wildlife Management Board reached the spot to launch a punitive action which was resisted by the Club's guards who did not allow the Board officials to enter the premises to arrest the culprits, he added.